andy26666/major-project/proposal.md

 Make 2d adventure dungeon game.

 ## Needs to Have
+ - enemies

-- Make several different types of enemies, and few boss, create AI for enemy
+    - 1 or 2 different types
+    - a boss
+    - fight mechanic
+- player
-- Make Player setting,
+    - appearance
-    Appearance, motion(like walk, run, jump, attack)
+    - motion(like walk, run, jump, attack)
+    - at least one weapon
-- Make map,
+- minimap
-    Display the location and player's current location
+    - Display the location and player's current
+- background music and sound fx
+- background image

+## Nices to Have
 - Make weapons and armors,
-    Able to get by merchant, enemy or boss
+    - Able to get by merchant, enemy or boss
-- Music and background,
 - Merchant,
+    - Sold weapon and armor
-    Able to purchase weapon, armor, and some useful stuff Upgrade the weapon and armor
+    - Upgrade weapon and armor

-## Nices to Have
 - Make several playable character
 - Create some puzzle
 - Create game difficulty level,